 Legal Protection for Prehistoric Cultural Heritage

 In 1871 Lubbok bought land at Avebury to prevent part of the ancient stone circle from being built on.
 This, and other threats to the nation’s heritage, persuaded him that some legal protection was needed.
 In 1874 he introduced a parliamentary bill that would identify a list of ancient sites that deserved legal protection.
 After several later attempts and against some opposition it was not until 1882 that a much watered down version, The Ancient Monuments Act, came into being.
 Though restricted to 68 largely prehistoric monuments it was the forerunner of all later laws governing the UK’s archaeological and architectural heritage

-In 1900 he was peered as Baron Avebury for his merits as a politician and researcher, having already been admitted to the Privy Council ten years earlier.
+In 1900 he was elevated to the peerage as Baron Avebury for his services as a politician and explorer, having been admitted to the Privy Council ten years earlier.
 The Geological Society of London honoured him with the Prestwich Medal in 1903.
+In 1858 he became a Fellow of the Royal Society and in 1910 a corresponding member of the Académie des sciences in Paris.
 John Lubbock died on 28 May 1913, in Broadstairs, Kent, at age 79.

 References and Further Reading:

 - William Stukeley and the Mystery of Stonehenge, SciHi Blog

 - Charles Darwin and the Natural Selection, SciHi Blog

 - Charles Darwin’s ‘On the Origin of Species’, SciHi Blog

 - John Lubbok, 1st Baron of Avebury, at Britannica Online

 - The works of John Lubbock, 1st Baron of Avebury, at Wikisource